Error in get(paste0(generic, ".", class), envir = get_method_env()) :

 labs(y = "Flux (mm/yr)")

-Each year, ET is greater than precipitation.
+Each year, the annual precipitation is greater than ET.
 Hence, the water deficit will not continue accumulating over multiple years.

 Simulate snow accumulation and melt based on temperature and precipitation.